TeddyRandby/cgab/README.md

     - Hashmap works well enough, but copies a lot of data and makes concat/slice slow.
 - [ ] Potentially refactor `OP_RECORD` and `OP_TUPLE` to be sends, something like `.gab.record(<args>)`.
 This would be more uniform with the rest of the language, using message sends.
 Constant folding?
 - [ ] JIT Compilation (need I say more)
+- [ ] String interpolation should use a `strings.into` message to convert values before concatenating
 - [ ] Of course, lots of library work can be done.
     - More iterators
     - Improve spec